< Anterolateral abdominal

 Just superior to the cardia, the internal circular muscle (smooth muscle) of the esophagus is well developed to act as the sphincter.
 If this sphincter is slackened, gastric acid may flow upward and damage the esophagus.

-The border between the stomach and duodenum is called pylorus which has a pyloric sphincter.
+The border between the stomach and duodenum is called the pylorus which has a pyloric sphincter.
 After the digestion of food in the stomach, the pyloric sphincter physiologically gets relaxed to allow food to enter the duodenum.
 The Latin word “pylorus” means “gatekeeper.”

 The stomach is divided into fundus, body, pyloric antrum, and pyloric canal.
+The pyloric antrum leads to the pyloric canal, while the mastoid antrum leads to the mastoid cells (Fig. 4-53).

 Inside the stomach, there are longitudinal folds (rugae) that disappear when the stomach is distended by food.